RikVoorhaar/routing-game/routing_server/README.md

 ## Features

 - Shortest path calculation between two points
-- Random address selection
+- Finding the closest address to a location
-- Random address selection within an annular region (ring)
+- Support for OpenStreetMap PBF data files
-- Support for deterministic random selection with seed values
+- Support for address databases in CSV format

 ## Building